Jubb Yussef (Joseph's Well): Layout

-The khan is a rectangular structure (34 x 47 metres) enclosing a courtyard (16 x 22 metres).
+The khan is a rectangular structure (34 x 47 metres) enclosing a courtyard (16 × 22 metres).
 This is one of the smallest khans in the country.
 The walls of the building, built of alternating layers of limestone and basalt, are extremely thick, between 1.5 and 2.8 metres.
 There are openings shaped like shooting slits, which likely served as lighting and ventilation openings, because their size and opening angles would not enable them to be used for shooting.

 The building consists of one floor, except for parts of its northern wing, where four bed chambers and a watchtower were built on the second floor (shaded in the floor plan).
 The gate is located on the northern side, and a 17-metre long passageway leads from the gate to the courtyard (No. 3 and 9 in the floor plan).
 On the eastern side of the passageway there is a stairway (No. 11) adjacent to the courtyard which leads to the roof of the building and the second floor.
-Along the sides of the courtyard (No. 13) are two long domed halls (No. 12 – 6 x 28 metres on the west side, and No. 14 – 6 x 35 metres on the east side) which run along the sides of the structure.
+Along the sides of the courtyard (No. 13) are two long domed halls (No. 12 – 6 × 28 metres on the west side, and No. 14 – 6 × 35 metres on the east side) which run along the sides of the structure.

-On the southern side of the courtyard, the architectural continuation of the gate and opposite from it a room is located (No. 17, 5 x 5.5 metres), which has a praying alcove (mihrab).
-On the eastern side of this chamber, between it and a long hall is another room (No. 18, 4 x 5 metres).
+On the southern side of the courtyard, the architectural continuation of the gate and opposite from it a room is located (No. 17, 5 × 5.5 metres), which has a praying alcove (mihrab).
+On the eastern side of this chamber, between it and a long hall is another room (No. 18, 4 × 5 metres).
 There are two more similar rooms on the other side of the courtyard, on both sides of the hallway (No. 8 and No. 10).

 There are more halls in the northern side of the northern wing, probably a later addition to the original building.
-One of them (No. 4 and 5, 6 x 11 metres) on the eastern side, and the other one (No. 2, 5x 6 metres) on the western side of the hallway.
+One of them (No. 4 and 5, 6 × 11 metres) on the eastern side, and the other one (No. 2, 5 × 6 metres) on the western side of the hallway.
 These halls have more of the openings similar to shooting slits, and more niches which were apparently intended for storage.
 There is also a fireplace in room No. 5 with a chimney going up through the second floor, and an additional fireplace in one of the niches.